 From our experience as spinal cord injury lawyers in San Diego, we know that herniated discs are a common injury after an auto accident.
 The location of the herniated disc can change and the degree of the herniation can vary.
 The type of herniated disc in relationship to the body part where the injury can occur are:

 TYPES OF HERNIATED DISCS

 A herniated disc can be diagnosed as a:

 A protruded disc is also known as a bulging disc.
-Protruded discs happen when a herniated disc goes outward into the nerves in the spinal cord.
-The spinal disc and ligaments remain intact, however.
+Protruded discs occur when a herniated disc goes outward into the nerves within the spinal cord.
+However, the spinal disc and ligaments remain intact.

-Disc extrusions tend to be an issue with the disc outer bony layer (annulus fibrosis).
-The discs outer layer ruptures, allowing the inner jelly-like part of the disc (nucleus pulposus) to squeeze out.
+Disc extrusions tend to occur in the disc outer bony layer (annulus fibrosis).
+The disc’s outer layer ruptures, allowing the inner jelly-like part of the disc (nucleus pulposus) to squeeze out.
 An extruded disc may or may not cause ligament damage.

 While disc protrusions and disc extrusions cause problems, the disc is never separated from itself.
 In a sequestered disc the inner nucleus pulposus is squeezed out completely, separating it from the main part of the spinal disc.